Policy - Section 4 - Loans and Advances

 Date: October 2, 1998

-- Employees who desire to obtain a Murray State University Foundation travel loan must complete a Temporary Loan Request (Exhibit 1).
-The request must be submitted to the Executive Director of the MSU Foundation with an approved copy of the MSU Travel Request form used to authorize the trip for which the loan is being sought.
+- Employees who desire to obtain a Foundation travel loan must complete a Temporary Loan Request (Exhibit 1).
+The request must be submitted to the President of the Foundation with an approved copy of the MSU Travel Request form used to authorize the trip for which the loan is being sought.
 Also, the employee must complete a Power of Attorney document (Exhibit 2).
 The amount of the loan may not include university vehicle expenses or non-reimbursable personal expenses.
 The maximum amount of the travel loan will be $500 unless the trip includes out-of-country travel.

 - No additional loans will be made to an employee with a delinquent loan outstanding.

-- The office of Accounting and Financial Services will be notified by the Foundation of all loans by way of a copy of the temporary loan request and power of attorney to the payroll clerk or travel clerk as applicable.
-The travel reimbursement check or the payroll check (unless a Payroll Deduction card was completed) for which the temporary loan was approved will be issued in the name of the employee but delivered to the Foundation.
+- The office of Accounting and Financial Services will be notified by the Foundation of all loans by way of a copy of the temporary loan request and power of attorney to the accounting clerk.
+The travel reimbursement check for which the temporary loan was approved will be issued in the name of the employee but delivered to the Foundation.
 The employee will be notified by the Foundation that the check has been issued and the employee is responsible for endorsing the check to the Foundation or paying the temporary loan in a satisfactory manner.

-- MSU Foundation temporary loans are interest free if paid by the due date which is the earlier of the date of issuance of the travel reimbursement or payroll check, or fifty (50) days from the date the loan check was written.
+- Foundation temporary loans are interest free if paid by the due date which is the earlier of the date of issuance of the travel reimbursement, or sixty (60) days from the date the loan check was written.
 Interest will be charged on loans outstanding at the rate of twelve (12) percent per annum.

-- Temporary loan requests must be approved by the Executive Director of the MSU Foundation or designee.
-Any exceptions to the policies stated above must be approved by the Executive Director of the MSU Foundation.
+- Temporary loan requests must be approved by the President of the Foundation or designee.
+Any exceptions to the policies stated above must be approved by the President of the Foundation.

 Subject: Collection Procedures for Employee Temporary Loans